Jake Burger Player Props: White Sox vs. Twins

 Twins Pitching Rankings

-- The Twins have the sixth-ranked team ERA across all league pitching staffs (3.49).
+- The Twins have a 3.43 team ERA that ranks fourth among all league pitching staffs.

-- Twins pitchers combine to allow 27 home runs (0.9 per game), the seventh-fewest in the league.
+- The Twins allow the seventh-fewest home runs in baseball (28 total, 0.9 per game).

-- Ryan (5-0) takes the mound for the Twins in his sixth start of the season.
-He has a 2.81 ERA in 32 2/3 innings pitched, with 36 strikeouts.
+- The Twins are sending Varland (0-0) to the mound to make his second start of the season.

-- The right-hander's most recent appearance was on Tuesday against the New York Yankees, when he went seven innings, surrendering one earned run while giving up seven hits.
+- His most recent appearance came on Friday, April 14 against the New York Yankees, when the righty went six innings, surrendering three earned runs while allowing six hits.

 © 2023 Data Skrive.
 All rights reserved.